 Use our calculators to look at the size of your emissions.
 As well as offsetting them right now, you can take other measures to shrink your carbon footprint directly.
 There are many ways to live a lower carbon lifestyle, and every one of them has a real impact on tackling climate change.

-Here are some recommendations to get you started.
+There are some recommendations below to get you started on shrinking your carbon footprint.
 Avoid overwhelming yourself with drastic changes.
 It’s best to view this process like you would if you were adopting healthy eating instead of going on a crash diet.
 So do one thing new each week or each month and see your carbon footprint shrink over time.